The Best Questions to Ask in a Job Interview

 Research the Opportunity

 • Any other relevant pages on the company’s website.
-These may include the main careers page, which often has good general information on the advantages of working for the company.
-Relevant pages may also include a recent press release about a new product launch or the home page for the specific team or department where you’d work.
+These may include the main “Careers” page, which often has good general information on the advantages of working for the company.
+Key pages may also include a recent press release about a product launch or the home page for the team or department where you’d work.

-• Recent news articles and announcements about the company.
-Try searching in Google’s “News” tab, where you can specify a current date range by clicking the “Tools” button.
+• Recent news articles about the company.
+Search in Google’s “News” tab, where you can specify a current date range by clicking the “Tools” button.

 • Value Line reports on recent company mergers and developments.
-Ask your local library if they offer access to this paid resource.
+Ask your local library if it offers access to this paid resource.

 • General information about the company’s industry, sector, or products if you aren’t already familiar with them.
-When researching topics online, remember that Wikipedia pages are unverified information, so you shouldn’t rely on them exclusively.
-But Wikipedia often serves as a great starting point and portal to official outside links and information.
+When researching topics online, remember Wikipedia pages are unverified information, so you shouldn’t rely on them exclusively.
+But Wikipedia is often a great portal to official outside links and information.

-(Sidenote: Also consider reviewing publicly available details about your interviewer, such as their bio on the company’s website or LinkedIn profile.)
+Note: Also consider reviewing publicly available details about your interviewer, such as their bio on the company’s website or LinkedIn profile.

-As you review information from the above sources, highlight anything unclear to you, sparks your curiosity, or aligns with your work passions.
-You can then jot down a related question to ask during the interview.
+Reviewing information from the above sources, highlight anything that sparks your curiosity.
+Jot down a related question to ask during the interview.

 For example, say you’re interviewing for an outside sales job.
-Through your research, you discover a press release announcing that the company is working on an innovative new product category.
+Through your research, you find a press release announcing that the company is working on an innovative new product category.
 But it’s unclear when the product will be officially launched or available to customers.
-You could therefore ask the following question:
+You could ask:

-• I was excited to learn your team will be selling the [name] product class soon.
-Do you have a sense of when your company’s version will be hitting the market?
+• I was intrigued to learn your team will be selling the [name] product class soon.
+Do you know when your company’s version will be hitting the market?

 Inquire About the Company

-Through your research, you’re also better positioned to ask about a potential employer’s overall work culture and objectives.
+In addition to your research-backed questions, ask about an employer’s overall work culture and goals.
 This is often a great line of questioning toward the end of the interview.
-It places the job you’ve been discussing in a wider context and shows that you’re invested in the overall success of an organization.
-It also allows the interviewer to give you more of their perspective and insights, taking the conversation beyond the scope of detail in the job posting.
-Consider asking one or more of the following questions:
+It places the job in context and shows you’re invested in the overall success of an organization.
+Also, it lets the interviewer give you more of their personal perspective, taking the conversation beyond the scope of detail in the job posting.
+Consider asking one or more of these questions:

 • How would you describe the company’s work culture?